Learn-Write-Repeat/Open-contributions/Bommidi_Python_OOPS.md

 Encapsulation is also an important aspect of the object-oriented programming.
 It is used to restrict access to methods and variables.
 In encapsulation, code and data are wrapped together within a single unit from being modified by an accident.

+   - In simple way, we can create a data which cannot be modified i.e, we can create our private data(starts with "__name").If we want to change our private data, we have to create a method inside that class and modify it!

+   > we can understand this concept in detail, by looking at an example which is in "Bommidi_Python_OOPS.ipynb" file.

 **:mag_right: Data Abstraction:**

 Data abstraction is achieved through encapsulation.
 So that's why, Data abstraction and encapsulation both are often used as synonyms.